vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 ## Abstract and learning objectives

-This hands-on lab is designed to guide you through the process of building and deploying Docker images to the Kubernetes platform hosted on Azure Kubernetes Services (AKS).
-Additionally, you will learn how to work with dynamic service discovery, service scale-out, and high-availability in the context of AKS hosted services.
+This hands-on lab will guide the student through the process of deploying a web application and API microservice to a Kubernetes platform hosted on Azure Kubernetes Services (AKS), instructing them on configuring the behavior of these services through dynamic service discovery, service scale-out, and high-availability in the context of AKS hosted services.
+Through demonstration of key Kubernetes concepts, the student will gain experience with deployment and service Kubernetes resources, creating them manually through the Azure Portal and manipulating their configurations to scale the associated microservice instances up and down as well as managing their CPU and memory resource allocations with the Kubernetes cluster.

 At the conclusion of this lab, you have a solid understanding of how to build and deploy containerized applications to Azure Kubernetes Service and perform common DevOps tasks and procedures.